100 Primm Blvd, Primm, NV

 Hungry travelers can get a bite to eat at McDonald's.
 IHOP (International House of Pancakes) also has a branch in Whiskey Pete's, and there's more than breakfast foods on the menu.
 The affordable restaurant also serves up an array of lunch, dinner and snack items -- ranging from salads and sandwiches to burgers and steaks.

-The rooms at Whiskey Pete's are clean and come with all the basic necessities -- a comfortable bed, an iron/ironing board and a hair dryer.
-Wireless internet access is offered for an additional charge.
+The rooms at Whiskey Pete's were recently remodeled and are clean and come with all the basic necessities -- a comfortable pillow-top bed, a 40-inch flat screen, work desk, chair, an iron/ironing board and a hair dryer.
+The bathroom features newly renovated sink, faucet and a rain shower.
+Wireless internet access is offered and included in the resort fee.
 Guests can even take advantage of a sparkling courtyard pool with a kid-friendly water slide.

 If you want to try your luck, the 36,400-square-foot casino is stocked with many of the latest slot and video poker machines.
 Blackjack and several popular table games are also available.